-Chemically strengthened glass gets it’s strength largely in part due to the ion exchange process.
+Chemically strengthened glass gets its strength largely in part due to the ion exchange process.
 In this ion exchange process, larger potassium nitrate ions from a molten bath replace smaller sodium ions within the glass, creating a deep compression layer on the surface of the glass.
-This compression layer acts as “armor”, giving the glass incredible strength, scratch resistance and breakage resistance from impacts due to drops.
+This compression layer acts as “armor”, giving the glass incredible strength, scratch resistance, and breakage resistance from impacts due to drops.

 But how is this proven?
 There have been formulas created by scientists that calculate the optimal strength of glass for different applications.
 Also, there are a number of tests used to evaluate the glass strength, such as a 3 and 4 Bar test (pictured right).

 There are many other benefits to using chemically-strengthened aluminosilicate glass.
-It can be finished (processed) through very similarly methods used with metals and plastics: Glass can be machined, holes drilled, bent into 3D shapes and more to fit your device.
+It can be finished (processed) through very similar methods used with metals and plastics: Glass can be machined, holes drilled, bent into 3D shapes and more to fit your device.